-Effort and attention in musical experience
+Effort and attention in musical performance and perception

 Music involves both our bodies and minds.
 How are effort and attention at work in this involvement?